 Hands On Nashville Urban Farm

-Located on 5-acres in south Nashville, Hands On Nashville’s Urban Farm serves a resource for volunteers to grow gardening skills, learn about urban agriculture, and help provide nutritious food for others.
+Located on 5-acres in south Nashville, Hands On Nashville’s Urban Farm serves as a resource for volunteers to grow gardening skills, learn about urban agriculture, and help provide nutritious food for others.

 Roots: History & Impact